 In 1995 I returned to full-time education.
 After graduating from Anglia Ruskin University in Geology and Planetary science in 2000, I taught Geology and Creative Writing evening classes, and edited further collections of work by my Creative Writing students.
 From 2004 – 2006, I contributed geological articles to Deposits, an amateur magazine with high production values.

-I recently organised and ran a series of writers’ workshops for the 2013 Peterborough Arts Festival, on Friday 6th, Saturday 7th and Sunday 8th September at the Key Theatre, near the Embankment, where there was be a Wheel of Literature tent.
+I organised and ran a series of writers’ workshops for the 2013 Peterborough Arts Festival, at the Key Theatre.
 Great fun!
 And on February 7th, 2015, at Peterborough Central Library, I took part in Author’s Day, a mini-literature festival, including running a workshop on self-publishing.

 Floodtide was my first novel, and was followed by The Stallion, a novelette, and She… in 2018.
 My current works in progress are The Zarduth Imperative: Discovery and the sequel, TZI: Clanship.
 I hope to publish them one after the other in 2021/22.